OrionQuest/Numacom/docs_src/iterative.rst

     A = D - L - U

 where :math:`D` is the diagonal part, :math:`L` is the lower triangular part, and :math:`U` is the upper triangular part.
+Note that all diagonal elements in :math:`L` and :math:`U` are zero.
+Substituting this expression in
-Substituting this expression in :math:`Ax=b` gives us the following equation:
+:math:`Ax=b` gives us the following equation:

 .. math::